Hyve logo

 Keep your options open

-This sort of approach should also be paired with keeping applications as flexible as possible – i.e. not vendor specific.
+This sort of approach should also be paired with keeping applications as flexible as possible and distributed across vendors.
 For instance, you can keep cloud components linked with application components, rather than creating a lot of mess later on if you want to move providers.
-It’s also sensible to back up your data regularly in an easily usable format to eliminate any future mishaps.
-Similarly, having separate security and disaster recovery options could be important for business continuity – it could be the difference between disaster and recovery.

 But if you do just one thing to avoid vendor lock-in, it should be to create that exit plan.
 The big market players are bound to come up with more products and services to entice businesses away from their competition, and vendor-lock-in has become an unfortunate side effect – good forward planning will need to go hand-in-hand with the future direction of the cloud industry.